Bill’s Stage 3, Type 1 Papillary Renal Cell Carcinoma Kidney Cancer Story

 The operation (total left nephrectomy or surgical removal of left kidney) was delayed by a UCSF nurses strike.
 Ultimately, this “critical” operation happened more than a month after the diagnosis.

-In addition, the pathology report stated that the cancer was not “clear cell” but “papillary.”
+In addition, the pathology report stated that the cancer was not clear cel” but papillary.

-Rare, untreatable and terminal.
-But there are two forms of papillary kidney cancer: type I and type II.
+Rare, untreatable, and terminal.
+There are two forms of papillary kidney cancer: type I and type II.

 Test results showed: